YINI-lang/YINI-spec/YINI-Specification.md

 - **Lenient Mode:**
   - Permissive with minor errors (e.g., trailing commas after last value/member (are ignored), mixed line endings).
   - The document terminator (`/END`) is optional in lenient mode and MAY be omitted entirely.
+If   it's present, it marks the end of the YINI document.
+Any non-comment, non-whitespace content appearing after it MUST result in an error.
   - All typing rules still apply — for example, string literals MUST be quoted: if a value is not quoted, it is not a string — no exceptions.
   - Empty values are allowed ONLY in members in section-top-levels:
     - Missing/empty value (ONLY outside lists and objects) are treated as `Null`.